sheikhmashfiqrahman/JUMBE_APP/README.md

 ### Check [ApplicationScreenshot folder](Screenshots)

-- Inside the folder a snapshot of how the api work has been shown.
+- Inside the folder a snapshot of how the api works.

 ## Local setup and testing